Concurrent Enrollment On-Campus & Online Option

 Students 16 years of age and older: Complete and submit the on-campus/online application to email@example.com.

 This form should not be submitted to the Boise State Admissions Office.

 Note: Students under the age of 16 must apply through the Boise State Admissions Office as a non-degree seeking undergraduate student.

 Students must meet all listed pre-requisites for the class they want to enroll in.
 Students can use ACT, SAT, AP, or placement exam scores to satisfy pre-requisites.
 The most common classes that require exam scores are:

 - English Classes – Students who want to enroll in an English class will need to complete “The Write Class” assessment.
-For more information about the Write Class, visit the English Placement Exams web page.

 - World Languages – Students who want to enroll in a World Language class may need to take a placement exam offered through the Department of World Languages.